shomali11/slacker/README.md

 # Preparing your Slack App

+To use Slacker you'll need to create a Slack App, either [manually](#manual-steps) or with an [app manifest](#app-manifest).
+The app manifest feature is easier, but is a beta feature from Slack and thus may break/change without much notice.

+## Manual Steps

 Slacker works by communicating with the Slack [Events API](https://api.slack.com/apis/connections/events-api) using the [Socket Mode](https://api.slack.com/apis/connections/socket) connection protocol.

 To get started, you must have or create a [Slack App](https://api.slack.com/apps?new_app=1) and enable `Socket Mode`, which will generate your app token that will be needed to authenticate.